brookshelley/brookshelley.github.com/_posts/2018-06-24-media-diet.md

 **Paprika** — Yasutaka Tsutsui

-A fantasticly bizarre story of science, dreams, desire, and the smallness of men.
+A fantastically bizarre story of science, dreams, desire, and the smallness of men.
 I'd seen the anime adapted from this book years ago, so I had some predisposition towards envisioning characters a certain way, but this book goes to way different places than I remember the movie going.
 I liked this